tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 somefunction :: A -> MyFreeMonad Ops B
 ```

-But, after all, `MyFreeMonad` is only a newtype: we could very well
+But, after all, `MyFreeMonad` is simply a newtype: we could very well
 inline its definition.

 ```haskell